Data and resources

 Exploitation of natural genetic variability

-A “diversity panel” of 4 600 accessions representing the worldwide diversity has been selected among the 11 000 wheat accessions available at the INRA-GDEC small grain cereals Biological Resources Centre (http://www.clermont.inra.fr/umr1095/).
-This panel has been genotyped and phenotyped.
+A “diversity panel” of 4 600 accessions representing the worldwide diversity has been selected among the 11 000 wheat accessions available at the INRAE-GDEC small grain cereals Biological Resources Centre (http://www.clermont.inra.fr/umr1095/).
+This panel has been genotyped, phenotyped and caracterised (Balfourier et al., 2019) showing that the genetic structure of landraces can be explained by ancient human migration routes, with the appearance of new alleles enriched with structural variations that could be the signature of introgressions of wild relatives after 1960.
 The list of these 4 600 accessions and the phenotyping data generated are today available to the scientific community.
-A new “association panel” of 500 lines has been selected from the “diversity panel” and seeds are currently being multiplied.
-Nine recombinant populations are being generated with the aim of introducing genetic diversity into French elite materiel.
-These populations will be shared between all partners.
+A new “association panel” of 450 lines has been selected from the “diversity panel” and phenotyped.
+The list of these 450 accessions is available to the international community upon request to the BreedWheat consortium.
+Two waves of nine recombinant populations are being generated with the aim of introducing genetic diversity into French elite materiel.
+These populations will be shared among BreedWheat partners who have contributed to their development.

-An R-based pipeline, called BWGS (BW Genomic Selection), has been designed, offering various combinations of methods for dimension reduction, missing data imputation and genomic prediction (Charmet, IWIW November 2015, EUCARPIA general congress-Zurich August 2016).
+An R-based pipeline, called BWGS (BW Genomic Selection), has been designed, offering various combinations of methods for dimension reduction, missing data imputation and genomic prediction (Ly et al., 2018).
 Its ability to accurately predict breeding values has been validated on a set of historical breeding data.
+In addition, this R script makes it possible to analyse the efficiency of genomic selection schemes compared to conventional selection, taking into account the actual costs.
 Ideotypes have been defined by assembling adaptive traits for various French conditions and experiments have been defined to evaluate 25 varieties close to the desired ideotypes.

 A unique web portal to access the data

 The BW Information System (BWIS) has been developed to store and share the huge amount of data generated within the BW project.
-Based on existing resources developed by INRA-URGI and Biogemma, the BWIS has been improved to meet user needs (such as breeders), especially in the genotyping and phenotyping database architecture.
+Based on existing resources developed by INRAE-URGI and Biogemma, the BWIS has been improved to meet user needs (such as breeders), especially in the genotyping and phenotyping database architecture.
 So far, both BW genotyping and phenotyping data were integrated.
-The BWIS is also included in the URGI wheat portal (https://wheat-urgi.versailles.inra.fr/) which is the worldwide reference for wheat data storage and sharing.
+The BWIS is also included in the URGI wheat portal (https://wheat-urgi.versailles.inra.fr/) which is the worldwide reference for wheat data storage and sharing, with notably the access to whole-genome reference sequence (Alaux et al., 2018).

 A capacity to bring together different countries working on the same target